Smelly pee on its own is not usually a cause for concern. There are often things you can do to help your pee return to normal.

 Less common causes of smelly pee

 Other symptoms you have might give you an idea of what's causing your pee to smell.
-But don't self-diagnose – always see a GP.
+But do not self-diagnose – always see a GP.

 |Feeling very thirsty and tired, peeing more than usual, sweet-smelling pee||type 2 diabetes|